agisga/spitzy/README.md

 Spitzy is this cute pomeranian.
 Spitzy reads backwards as *yztips*, which translates into:

-***Y*our *Z*appy-*T*appy *I*nitial value *P*artial (and ordinary) differential equation *S*olver**
+***Y*our *Z*appy-*T*appy *I*nitial and boundary value *P*artial (and ordinary) differential equation *S*olver**

-Now, spitzy is also a ruby library in which I am building a comprehensive collection of numerical methods for differential equations, written in pure Ruby.
+Now, spitzy is also a growing collection of numerical methods for differential equations, written in pure Ruby.
-To my knowledge, apart from an [interface with Fortran code](https://rubygems.org/gems/rb-daspk/versions/0.0.7-x86-mswin32-60), there currently does not exist another differential equation solver gem for Ruby.
+To my knowledge, apart from an [interface with the DASPK Fortran library](https://rubygems.org/gems/rb-daspk/versions/0.0.7-x86-mswin32-60), there currently does not exist another differential equation solver gem for Ruby.

 <!--
 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/spitzy`.
 To experiment with that code, run `bin/console` for an interactive prompt.